-4.1 Joint Management by the Bundjalung of Byron Bay (Arakwal) people and the NPWS
+4.1 Joint Management by the Arakwal and the NPWS

 "Joint management ensures that our people have a say in the management of the land.
 Everyone at a meeting sits here at the same level.
 It's a two way process."